VT Photo Workplace

 Mirrorless cameras have fully matured.
 In 2026 they dominate the professional and enthusiast market alike, offering features that DSLRs simply cannot match — from real-time subject tracking to in-body stabilization rated at seven or more stops.

 The Sony A7R VI leads the pack for resolution shooters.
-Its 85-megapixel sensor resolves astonishing detail, and the improved AI-based autofocus locks onto eyes, animals, and vehicles with almost supernatural accuracy.
-Battery life finally matches a full day of wedding shooting.
+Its 66.8-megapixel sensor resolves astonishing detail, and the improved AI-based autofocus locks onto eyes, animals, and vehicles with impressive accuracy.

-For hybrid creators who split time between stills and video, the Canon EOS R5 Mark III is hard to beat.
-It shoots 8K 30fps internally, offers Canon's legendary color science, and the RF lens lineup is now one of the most comprehensive on the market.
+For hybrid creators who split time between stills and video, the Canon EOS R5 Mark II is hard to beat.
+It offers Canon's strong color science, professional stills performance, and access to the increasingly comprehensive RF lens lineup.

 Nikon's Z8 remains the best value proposition for photographers who want flagship features without the flagship price.
 Its stacked sensor delivers blackout-free shooting at 20fps, and the build quality can survive harsh weather without flinching.

-Fujifilm's X-T6 is the dark horse for street and travel photographers.
-The APS-C sensor keeps the body compact, the film simulation modes are addictive straight out of camera, and the new 40-megapixel sensor closes the gap with full-frame quality.
+Fujifilm's X-T5 remains a strong choice for street and travel photographers.
+The APS-C sensor keeps the body compact, the film simulation modes are addictive straight out of camera, and the 40-megapixel sensor closes much of the gap with full-frame quality.

 When choosing a system, consider the lens ecosystem more than the body.
 Bodies get replaced every few years, but lenses are a long-term investment.
 Test-drive each system in-store, shoot your usual subjects, and evaluate the ergonomics and menu system — these everyday factors matter more than spec sheets.